Laguna1989/obsidian_notes/Presentations/2025-07-29_CppUndefinedBehavior/2025-07-29_CppUndefinedBehavior.md

 - with MSVC 17.14.7, c++23

 Both Debug and Release
-- print assert log
+- Print assert log
-- terminate the program
+- Terminate the program

 ---

 ## End of Time-Travel with c++26

-- With C++26 output happening before undefined behavior is guaranteed to happen
+- With C++26: Output happening before undefined behavior is guaranteed to happen
-- Earlier versions still show the same behavior
+- Earlier c++ versions still show the same behavior
+- Effectively there is no time travel

 ---